rroylance/rroylance.github.io/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 ## Google Web Fonts

-Add your desired Google Wdeb Fonts to the webpack.dev.config.js an/or webpack.dist.config.js in the DefinePlugin 'GOOGLE_WEB_FONTS' section.
+Add your desired Google Web Fonts to the webpack.dev.config.js an/or webpack.dist.config.js in the DefinePlugin 'GOOGLE_WEB_FONTS' section.

 ## Bugs/Issues?